How Much Compensation Can I Claim For A Leg Injury?

 Firstly, looking at accidents at work:

 - In 2019/20, there were a total of 18,535 fractures reported under RIDDOR, 2,992 of which were serious enough to warrant a longer than 7-day absence from work.
+The graph below shows all the specified injuries reported to RIDDOR in 2019/20, and we can see that fractures are by far the most common kind of specified injury to occur.

 - Also reported under RIDDOR during 2019/20 were a total of 7,603 injuries to legs, 6,124 of which were serious enough to warrant 7 days or more off work.